 The IDEA Center

-The IDEA Center is a nonprofit organization whose mission is to serve colleges and universities committed to improving learning, teaching, and leadership performance.
-The Center supports the evaluation and development of both programs and people.
+IDEA is a nonprofit organization whose mission is to provide assessment and feedback systems to improve learning in higher education.
+IDEA supports the evaluation and development of both programs and people.
 Extensive data collection, research, and feedback from our clients have resulted in continuous enhancement of our services.
-The emphasis of The IDEA Center always remains on improving teaching, learning, and the higher education process.
+The emphasis of IDEA always remains on improving teaching, learning, and the higher education process.

 Individual Development and Educational Assessment